 The Montagne-Sèche Project is a proposed wind farm located in the Municipality of the Canton of Cloridorme, Québec.
-It has a planned installed capacity of 58.5 MW and an expected yearly energy output of 193,400 MWh.
+It has a planned installed capacity of 58.5 MW and an expected yearly energy output of 182,743 MWh.
 Construction of the Montagne-Sèche Project began in 2010 and is expected to be completed in November 2011.
 The Montagne-Sèche Project is expected to consist of 39 GE wind turbines, each with a capacity of 1.5 MW.
-The Montagne-Sèche Project will connect to the transmission system via a 34.5 kV substation tapping into a 161 kV transmission line constructed by Hydro-Québec.
+The Montagne-Sèche Project will connect to the transmission system via a 34.5 kV collector system and a transformer station which will increase up the voltage to 230 kV for connection to a 230 kV transmission line currently under construction by Hydro-Québec.